 We integrate with NVDA for our screen reader.
 NVDA supports over 80 languages.
 Be sure to use the correct language HTML attribute in your code.
 The [lang] attribute helps screen readers accurately transcribe your message by indicating the language used to draft your email.
 Our transcription version supports English language only at this time.

 Our How does your email sound? blog post can give you more information on the benefits of screen reader accessibility for your subscribers.

 Why accessibility checks matter

 Creating accessible emails can seem overwhelming.
 Litmus accessibility checks help make the technical side easier for developers.
 Every code improvement can have an immeasurable impact on subscribers.
 Here's a short list of how your efforts help!

 - Alt-text: Alt-text helps screen readers accurately describe images within your email.

 - Language: Without a language HTML attribute, screen readers will assume the email is in the subscriber’s selected default screen reader language.
 If your email is not in that language, the screen reader may not accurately transcribe your message.

 - Content-type: Specifying the content type is important for screen readers as it allows them to accurately identify special characters.
 The most common content type is UTF.

-- Heading hierarchy: It’s important to maintain a consistent outline of your email content for assistive technologies by always using heading tags in a logical sequence (e.g. <h1>, <h2>, <h3>).
-This will enable screen readers to efficiently navigate an email and begin reading at any point the subscriber chooses.
+- Heading hierarchy: Maintain a consistent outline of your email content for assistive technologies by always using heading tags in a logical sequence.
+This enables screen readers to efficiently navigate an email and begin reading at any point the subscriber chooses.

-- Text justification: Many people with cognitive disabilities have a great deal of trouble with blocks of text that are justified (aligned to both the left and the right margins).
+- Text justification: Many people with cognitive disabilities have trouble with blocks of text that are justifiedor aligned to both the left and the right margins.

-- Table-roles: Specifying the table role is important so screen readers can identify when your table only serves a design or a layout purpose and will not read every column and row aloud.
+- Table-roles: Specifying a table role is important so screen readers can identify when your table only serves a design or a layout purpose and it will not read every column and row cell aloud.